 Authentication

-To interact with the Rest API and MCP Server, you must authenticate every request using a unique API Key.
-All communication must occur over HTTPS; requests made over plain HTTP will fail.
+To interact with the OnceHub REST API and MCP Server, you must authenticate every request using a unique API Key.
+For your security, all communication must occur over HTTPS; requests made over plain HTTP will be rejected.

 - Select the APIs & Webhooks tile.